Tobi1018/School_District_Analysis/README.md

 ## Result

-How is the district summary affected:
+Replacing the ninth-grade scores affect the following;

    * The average math Score went from 79 to 78.9
    * The Average Reading Score remains 81.9
    * Percentage of Math decrease from 75 - 74.8%
    * Percentage of Reading also 86% - 85%
    * The overall Passing went from 65 - 64.9%
-   *

-* Replacing the ninth grade

 ## Summary